Ownership, borrowing, mutability, heap and stack in Rust (2h on computers)

 As we have seen in previous course, the following program will compile because:

-1. default semantics of assignement is for type Cube is move.
+default semantics of assignement is for type

 References and borrowing

-There is an alternative to moving or dupplicating (i.e. cloning) a value: you can borrow it.
-Borowing in Rust is done with the reference operator: ’&’.
+value: you can borrow it.
+Borrowing in Rust is done with the

-course: Reference in Rust
+Course: Reference in Rust

 References in Rust are equivalent to references in any language: a pointer to the same content, except that, because of the strong static verifications performed by the compiler, a reference is always guaranteed to point to a valid value of a particular type for the life of that reference1.